 The Eden Regional Forest Agreement (RFA) is one of three RFAs in New South Wales.
-The Australian and New South Wales governments signed the Eden RFA on 26 August 1999, establishing the framework for the sustainable management of the forests in the Eden RFA region.
+The Australian and New South Wales governments signed the Eden RFA on 26 August 1999.

 New South Wales RFAs five-yearly reviews

 It is a requirement of the Eden RFA that its performance is reviewed every five years.
 The details of the Eden RFA review process is outlined in the agreement.

 The Australian and New South Wales governments have reported on the three NSW RFAs collectively: